 Partition theorems and computability theory, Bulletin of Symbolic Logic, vol. 11 #3 (2005), 411--427.

 The recursion theorem (or how I learned to stop worrying and love the recursion theorem), in preparation.

 Building on course notes from my experiences teaching mathematical logic over the past few years, I am currently writing a book tentatively titled Mathematical Logic for Mathematicians.
-Please contact me if you would like to see the current version.
+Please feel free to download the preliminary version, which I will continue to update.